raefaidid/raefaidid/README.md

 ![raef-banner-v2](https://github.com/user-attachments/assets/6c2eef4b-8659-4e0d-b48d-4ce066042ba3)

-I'm Raef, a Data Engineer working for a quite-known FMCG company.
+I'm Raef, a Data Platform Engineer working for a Omnicom.
 I've had past experience as a Data Analyst and Scientist.
 My field of interest would be in ML and software engineering.
 Recently I've been investing my time and thoughts towards the field of Data Engineering.

 - Develop data pipelines and ensuring data quality
 - Integrate ML/AI to solve business problems